Tuition and Financial Aid

 Whether tuition expenses for Eagle Hill will be deductible in a particular case will depend upon the facts and circumstances of each individual student’s situation.
 There are also percentage limitations applicable to otherwise deductible medical expenses, depending on the parent’s adjusted gross income.
 Therefore, before claiming a tax deduction for expenses relating to the special education of a student, we highly recommend that you consult with a tax lawyer or accountant about whether your payments to Eagle Hill may qualify for a medical expense tax deduction.

-For more information about tuition, fees, or financial aid, please call Susan Cranford, Associate Director of Admission and Director of Financial Aid, 1-413-477-6000 ext.
-1213.
+For more information about tuition, fees, or financial aid, please call Susan Cranford, Associate Director of Admission and Director of Financial Aid, 413-477-6000 ext.
+1213 or by email.